-The field of additive manufacturing is growing every day thus brings new concepts and innovations like new approaches, new materials etc. One such enhancement of the 3D printing technique is the 4D printing technique.
+The field of additive manufacturing is growing every day thus brings new concepts and innovations like new approaches, new materials etc. One such enhancement of the 3D printing technique is the 4D printing technique in java development.

 A 4D-printed gripper grabs an object when the optimum temperature is reached over a period of time